hortongn/GitHub_Code_of_Conduct_Identifier/README.md

 ### Apparatus

 To answer the research questions, I developed a software application that accepts a list of GitHub software repositories as input and searches those repositories for codes of conduct.
-The application attemps to identify the types of codes of conduct used and displays links to them.
+The application attempts to identify the types of codes of conduct used and displays links to them.

 I chose to build the application using the Ruby on Rails framework.
 Using the Model, View, Controller (MVC) architecture, Ruby on Rails allows for rapid software development and was therefore a good tool for a study under time constraints.
 All application content is stored in a relational database.
-The application also utilizes the Octokit toolkit (http://octokit.github.io/octokit.rb/) to faciliate using the GitHub API.
-To prevent abuse of the API, GItHub limits the number of API calls that can be made in a given ime period.
-Fortuneately, Octokit allows for authenticated API calls, which increases the call rate.
+The application also utilizes the Octokit toolkit (http://octokit.github.io/octokit.rb/) to facilitate using the GitHub API.
+To prevent abuse of the API, GitHub limits the number of API calls that can be made in a given time period.
+Fortunately, Octokit allows for authenticated API calls, which increases the call rate.
 However, the application still hit some API limits even when using an authenticated API.
-This required me to insert pauses nto the application and causes the search feature to run artificially slowly.
+This required me to insert pauses into the application and causes the search feature to run artificially slowly.
 TO alleviate this constraint I configured the API searches to run as background jobs.
 Using the Sidekiq toolkit (https://sidekiq.org), the application can search code codes of conduct in the background without the user having to wait for the job to finish.

 The application uses several different models: